Senior Associate | PwC

 - First Generation Lawyer

 - Non-Russell Group University

-I attended a state school in one of the poorest areas in Canada.
-After graduating high school I went to university in Canada to study Criminology.
+I attended a state school in Canada.
+After graduating I went to university in Canada to study Criminology.
 After one year I decided it wasn’t for me and began to consider alternative options.
 I then saw a newspaper advertisement from my future University targeted at Canadian students who wanted to study law in the UK.
 After attending a presentation by the University I applied to study Law and 3 months later I was in the UK.

-At University I initially struggled with adapting to my new environment but by second year I had found my feet.
-I graduated with a first class LLB despite receiving a 2.2 in a couple of core modules (Land Law and EU Law) during my second year.
+At University I initially struggled with adapting to my new environment but by my second year I had found my feet.
+I graduated with a first class LLB despite receiving a 2.2 in a couple of core modules during my second year.
 During my time at University I had completed a two-month internship in-house at a large City real estate services company and one month with an international law firm in Brussels.
 I attended the PwC vacation scheme the summer following my final year and after accepting an offer immediately commenced my LPC.
-I am now in my final seat of my training contract.
+I qualified into the Tax Disputes practice in 2018.

-Having travelled a long distance to attend University in a foreign culture I have experienced some of the difficulties that foreign students can face when trying to enter the legal sector.
+Having grown up in Canada I have experienced some of the difficulties that foreign students can face when trying to enter the legal sector.
 I am also aware of the difference in opportunity that students from non-Russell Group Universities have to interact and build relationships with City law firms when compared to their Russell Group peers.
 Because of the opportunities my education has given me, I am passionate about the role of education in expanding the range of opportunities open to students and in improving lives.